-For this we envisaged that the design specification of the required interfaces will involve the specification of:
+For this we envisaged that the design specification of the required interfaces involves the specification of:

 - Programmes and Publications Engine

 - AXEPTool Publishing Engine

 - AXEPTool Loading Engine

 - AXEPTool P2P Active Selection Engine

 - AXEPTool Objects Monitoring Tool

 - AXEPTool Publication & Loading Editor/Viewer

 - Programme & Publications Rule Editor/Viewer

 - Composition Engine

 - Compositional Commands & Reporting

 - Formatting Engine

 - Collector Engine

 - Protection Engine

 - AXOM Editor Plug-in

 - Compositional Rule Editor/Viewer

 - Protection Tool

 - Protection Tool Editor/Viewer

 - User Interface

-Research will be carried out for the design and development of the above interfaces between the AXMEDIS Workflow (AXWFM) and the relevant core AXMEDIS components (tools/engine/Query Support) to facilitate indexing, tracking, storing as well as optionally to support Authentication, Authorisation & Auditing (AAA) with single sign-on and all-in single-billing.
+Research has been carried out for the design and development of the above interfaces between the AXMEDIS Workflow (AXWFM) and the relevant core AXMEDIS components (tools/engine/Query

+Support) to facilitate indexing, tracking, storing as well as optionally to support Authentication, Authorisation & Auditing (AAA) with single sign-on and all-in single-billing.
+These interfaces have already been implemented and are now tested for a real-life scenario in one of the Axmedis partners factory.

-Accordingly Research will be carried out to finalise the Exchange Format and Metadata states required.
+Accordingly Research has been carried out to finalise the Exchange Format and Metadata states required.
 An Exchange Format must satisfy the following specification criteria: